AshOlogn/hello-world/README.md

 # hello-world
-Java program that prints "Hello World"
+Many programs that each print "Hello World"

 I am practicing using Github via the "Hello World" exercise.